rogeriolaguilar/cloud-infrastructure/README.md

 ## Cleanup
 Do not forget to clean up after the example.
-Running `terraform destroy` will remove all resources created by this example.
+Running `./terraform.sh destroy` will remove all resources created by this example.